Hurricane (comics): Powers and abilities

 Albert Potter can perform aerokinesis.
 He is dependent on his special suit to keep him from losing control of his abilities.

 The Dark Raiders version of Hurricane can produce gale-force winds.

 Other versions

 Marvel Zombies 5

 An alternate universe Harry Kane runs a small saloon with the assistance of his daughter Jacali.
 He is tormented by the loss of his wife Little Cloud in a trick-show; his powers only work against a threat and he had killed her because she bore no ill-will against him.
 Zombies invade his town.
 Despite his speed, he dies in battle but not before transferring his powers to his daughter.
 She continues his legacy of heroism.

 Ultimate Marvel

 This Hurricane is a character in the Ultimate Marvel Universe, a woman with super-human speed (gained from surgery) from North Korea.
-She is a member of The Liberators, an international counterpart of the Ultimates.
-The Liberators invade the USA, killing thousands.
+She is a member of the Liberators, an international counterpart of the Ultimates.
+The Liberators invade the United States, killing thousands.
 She is defeated when Quicksilver forced her to move at speeds beyond her limits, tearing her body apart.